fabric8-analytics/fabric8-analytics-common/docs/developing_running.md

 You can use this command repeatedly with different numbers to scale up and down as necessary.

-For more information see [Scaling Celery workers using docker-compose](worker_scaling.md)

 ### Running in OpenShift

 TBD :)